-The Distributed Cuckoo Worker may be started by running supervisorctl start distributed in the CWD.
+The Distributed Cuckoo Worker may be started by running supervisorctl start distributed in the CWD (make sure to start supervisord first as per Cuckoo in the background).
 This will automatically start the Worker with the correct configuration and arguments, etc.